St. Patrick's Day

 In Indiana, do I have to buy a casket from the funeral home?

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+No. In fact, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Where can bodies be buried in Indiana?